God Makes Ugly Beautiful

 That people yet unborn is us.
 We have been told about the Lord.
 We have been told that Jesus isn’t still on the cross, nor is He in the grave.
 Jesus was resurrected from the dead, declaring that the debt for sin has been paid and accepted.
 He has done it!
 And, our need for deliverance from death has also been answered.
 God takes the ugliness of the cross and makes it beautiful in our lives.

 My favorite hymn is “In Christ Alone.”
 The words are pure gospel put to song.
-The second verse reads:
+You can hear this beautiful hymn on YouTube if you do not know it.

 Here in the death of Christ, I live because He didn’t stay dead.